-Page 3 is celebrating its 50th anniversary this year.
+Page 3 is celebrating its 50th anniversary today.

 Unbelievably, it’s been half a century since German supermodel Stephanie Marrian became The Sun’s first ever Page 3 girl in 1970.

 Since then, the likes of Samantha Fox, Katie Price, Keeley Hazell and Maria Whittaker have all followed in her footsteps.

 But fast-forward to January 2015 and the tabloid quietly stopped publishing pictures of topless pin-ups.